lyokha/styleFromMeta/README.md

 first example `$$SRC$$` is used to keep underscores unescaped as they may reside in image names.

+Blocks of HTML and LaTeX code are well supported by Pandoc.
+For other formats code blocks can be used.
+In the example, fenced code blocks were used to define `img_style` for rst and haddock formats.
+Code blocks can be used for styling HTML and LaTeX too: use them if plain blocks fail by some reason!

 As soon as paragraphs do not have place where to put extra data, style *para\_style* is applied to all paragraphs in the document.
-Currently only transformation to a span block is supported.
+Currently, only transformation to a span block is supported (which is probably useful only in HTML).
 Any contents found between opening and closing span tags are ignored: actual paragraph contents will be inserted inside them.